Blake Treinen, Relief Pitcher, Oakland Athletics

 College: South Dakota State University

-Blake Treinen, relief pitcher for the Washington Nationals, was first drafted in 2010 by the Miami Marlins.
+Blake Treinen, relief pitcher for the Oakland Athletics, was first drafted in 2010 by the Miami Marlins.
 However, the Marlins retracted their offer when an MRI revealed that he had a shoulder inflammation.
-A year later, he was drafted by the Oakland Athletics.
+A year later, he was drafted by the Athletics.
 He pitched in the Athletics' minor league system in 2011 and 2012.

 Treinen pitched in 7 games as a starting pitcher and 8 games as a reliever with the Nationals in 2014.
 He finished with a 2.49 ERA and 30 strikeouts to 13 walks in 50.2 innings.
 He also pitched 80.2 innings in 16 games in the minors.